Go Means Go received a few items from Chrome recently that we are currently reviewing.

 I wore this jacket to the Resurrection Race afterparty and I got a lot of compliments on it.
 When riding home after the sun went down- Ryan was chilly with only a sweatshirt and I was comfortable with my hoodie under the Marysia.
 It seems to vent well, as when climbing the hill home- I wasn’t overheating.

 All in all it’s a stylish and functional jacket.
 I love that it was made in Oakland.
 I was born and lived many years there.
 If it were made overseas with the same quality and features, I think that $80 might seem a little high, but it seems very fair when you consider it’s made in the US.
+Buy you baby a little gift, too.
+Wholesale blank onesies in solid colors will be a great choice.

 Thanks to Chrome for making good shit out of Oakland.
 Oaktown represent.